 Just a reminder that if you own and/or lease 240 irrigable acres or more in the 17 Western states, you are required to complete a Federal RRA form.
 Water CANNOT be delivered until these forms are completed.

 If you are a new owner or a renter leasing 240 acres and you need more information please call the District Office.

 If you have been in the District Chemical Lock and Close Program in the past, the District will be sending new instructions and information that water users will need in order to make an informed decision on the best way to manage your operation.
 You must contact the District Office in writing if you do not want these chemicals to enter your head gate or if you would like more information.

 2014 Gopher Bounty Program

 There will be a Gopher Bounty Program this year.
 The District will pay $1.00 per tail.
 Gophers must be caught within the jurisdiction of the Owyhee Irrigation District.
-Landowners are the ONLY authorized participants.
-Designated days for turning in gopher tails are Tuesday, Wednesday, and Thursday between the times of 8:00 a.m. and 8:30 A.M.
+LANDOWNERS are the ONLY authorized participants.
+Designated days for turning in gopher tails are Tuesday, Wednesday, and Thursday between the times of 8:00 A.M. and 8:30 A.M.
 Rotting tails will NOT be accepted.
 The tails will be counted and veri.ed and a check will be issued to you the following month.

 *Please follow us on Facebook for daily updates on, start date, shut off date, and other important information.
 We also have uploaded photos for you to enjoy: